maier/nad/lib/statsd/README.md

 * `h` histogram, treated exactly the same as timing (`ms`) metrics.
 * `t` text metrics.

-Additionally, NAD StatsD does *not* automatically generate all of the derivative metrics from timings since they are represented as histograms in Circonus offering much more flexibility for analysis.
+Additionally, NAD StatsD does *not* automatically generate derivative metrics from timings since they are represented as histograms in Circonus offering much more flexibility for analysis.

 ## Configuration